Updated July 27, 2023

 Derivatives Example#2 – Long Futures

-On 1st March an Indian importer enters a contract to import 1,000 bales of cotton with payments to be made in dollars on 1st September.
+On 1st March, an Indian importer entered a contract to import 1,000 bales of cotton, with payments to be made in dollars on 1st September.
 The price of one bale of cotton was fixed at USD 50 per bale.
 The present exchange rate is 1 USD = 69.35 INR.
-The importer has the risk of paying the more if USD strengthens.
-The dollar strengthens in the coming months and on the 1st of September, the exchange rate climbs to 1 USD = 72.35 INR.
+The importer has the risk of paying more if the USD strengthens.
+The dollar strengthens in the coming months, and on the 1st of September, the exchange rate climbs to 1 USD = 72.35 INR.
 Let us look at the following two scenarios.

-Now what has happened here that Importer has to pay more due to rate difference i.e. 72.35 INR – 69.35 INR = 3 INR
+Now what has happened here is that Importer has to pay more due to a rate difference i.e. 72.35 INR – 69.35 INR = 3 INR

 So 1000×50×3 = INR 1, 50,000 extra amount to pay.

 Case -1:- When the Importer has not hedged his position.